 The good news is many falls are preventable.
 One of the first things you can do if you take prescription medication is have your health care team review your medication.

 “Some prescription medicines and over-the-counter drugs, or a combination of them, can make you dizzy or sleepy.
-Either can lead to a fall,” said “>Jaza Marina, M.D., a geriatrician at Kaiser Permanente in Atlanta.
+Either can lead to a fall,” said ” said Jaza Marina, M.D., a geriatrician at Kaiser Permanente in Atlanta.
 “If you fall, be sure to let your doctor know, even if you aren’t hurt.
 Sometimes falls are a sign of a new medical problem that needs attention.”

 Many underlying causes of falls can be treated or corrected.
 Dr. Marina recommends these 10 proactive steps to reduce the risk of falling.

-For more information on how to prevent falls, visit share.kp.org/preventing-falls.
+For more information on how to prevent falls, visit Senior.com, the experts in products to help you age well.
 Also check out everybodywalk.org for tips on walking as an exercise.
 For questions or advice about a specific condition, talk to your physician.